 He is a member of the European CDISC Coordinating Committee and CDISC UK User Group where he helps organize the European Interchange, CDISC UK Events and frequently presents.

-Angelo has more than 20 years of experience in the field of Clinical Research in the area of Data-Management and Statistical Programming with different roles in Academic Organizations, CROs and Pharmaceutical Industries, in Italy, Switzerland and the UK.
+Angelo has more than 20 years' experience in the field of Clinical Research in the areas of Data Management and Statistical Programming, serving different roles at Academic Organizations, CROs and Pharmaceutical Industries in Italy, Switzerland and the UK.

 Johannes is a Principal Consultant at S-Cubed focusing on standardization and standards governance, helping clients to create sustainable CDISC deliverables.
 Before joining S-Cubed he was the SDTM Development Team Lead, leading a global team of SDTM experts in the AstraZeneca standards organization.
 The work included governing, developing and implementing SDTM standards within the company, as well as contributing to other standards development internally to have an end-to-end alignment when moving towards more CDISC adaption.
 He is a member of the CDISC Definitions Team.

 Peter Van Reusel is passionate about data standards and implementation solutions that work.
 He is an advocate for CDISC and loves complex challenges.

 He started his career as a database designer at Janssen Pharmaceutica, originally designing and installing clinical databases, later on taking responsibility as a data steward to ensure consistency of database structures between US and European counterparts.
 In 2003, he started working at Tibotec, where he helped implement industry standards, such as the CDISC models.
 Tibotec was one of the first companies to successfully perform a native CDISC submission.